 - evidence to support the data that’s been provided on the member’s service history;

-Each employer must have a nominated complaints contact who will be contacted by MyCSP or Cabinet Office in the event of an IDR complaint.
-So you will need to ensure MyCSP has up to date information on your current nominated complaints contact including:
+Each employer must have a nominated complaints contact who will be contacted by the Scheme Administrator or the Scheme Manager in the event of an IDR complaint.
+You will need to ensure the Scheme Administrator has up to date information on your current nominated complaints contact including:

-When an IDR complaint is received, the nominated complaints contact will be sent a complaint request form.
-This will give details of the complaint and copies of any relevant evidence or information that may be helpful for understanding why the complaint has arisen.
-The nominated complaints contact will then need to complete the form and return this to MyCSP or Cabinet Office.
+The nominated complaints contact will be sent a Complaint Request Form.
+This will give details of the complaint and copies of any relevant evidence or information that may be helpful for the investigation.
+The nominated complaints contact will need to complete the form and return this to the Scheme Administrator or the Scheme Manager.

-- our explanations for any documents or information that cannot be supplied
+- your explanations for any documents or information that cannot be supplied, and

 - any additional evidence you want to be considered.